SamparkBhol/FraudFusion/README.md

-# 🚀 FraudFuzz
+# 🚀 FraudFusion

-Welcome to the **FraudFuzz** project!
+Welcome to the **FraudFusion** project!
 This comprehensive system uses Generative Adversarial Networks (GANs) for data augmentation, various anomaly detection models, and a complete end-to-end machine learning pipeline to tackle fraudulent financial transactions. 🎯

 ## 📦 Project Overview